© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Nant Crew Inscribed Stone (now in Cefn Coed Church) is a scheduled monument protected by Cadw under reference BR145.
 View the official record →

-Nant Crew Inscribed Stone is an Early Medieval standing stone now housed within Cefn Coed Church in Breconshire, Wales.
+Nant Crew Inscribed Stone is a standing stone of Early Medieval date now housed within Cefn Coed Church in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR145.

 Nant Crew Inscribed Stone (now in Cefn Coed Church) dates from the early medieval period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Nant Crew Inscribed Stone (now in Cefn Coed Church) is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR145.